zhaoyuxi/radix.v2/CONTRIBUTING.md

 * Pull requests for small bug fixes have the same rules as issues, just submit it and I'll get to it ASAP.

-* I'm very hesitant to change the actual API in any way normally.
-But I also don't like telling people to throw away work they've already done.
-So please, before you go adding a new feature and submitting a PR, please submit an issue so we can possibly save you some work.

 * The API never breaks.
 All PRs which aren't backwards compatible will not be accepted.
 Similarly, if I do commit something which isn't backwards compatible